beakerbrowser/beaker-browser.gitbook.io/beginner/detaching-the-editor.md

 By default, the editor operates in "attached mode."
 This means that the active buffer will change to match the currently-viewed page.
 If you click on a link and land on a new page, your editor will show the source of that page.

-If you want to detach the editor from the current page, you can click the "detach" button on the top right of the editor.
+If you want to detach the editor from the current page, you can click on the "detach" button on the top right of the editor.

 ![](../.gitbook/assets/editor-detach-button.png)